RJ/vim-config/README.md

 # RJ's Vim Config

+This is my `~/.config/nvim/` directory.

 I am dabbling with neovim, building config from scratch with vim-plug.

-This is my `~/.config/nvim/` directory.
+To install, run :PlugInstall

+Also requires FZF binary